 Do you have availability?

-We will confirm our availability after receiving the reservation request.
-We are a large team of official guides so there will be no problem to find a colleague available.
+I will confirm my availability after receiving the reservation request.
+If I am not available on that date, we are a large team of official guides so there will be no problem to find a colleague available.

 Tower of Gold